We work hard at CTS to ensure our service will exceed your expectations.

-The world’s leading companies rely on us for their business document translations.
+The world’s leading companies rely on us for business document translations.

 Financial translations for the banking, accounting, insurance, and investment sectors.

-Professional translations of your documents to Simplified or Traditional Chinese.
+Professional translations of your documents into Simplified or Traditional Chinese.

-We have completed thousands of projects over the last two decades, translating over 300 million words in total.
+Over the last two decades, we have completed thousands of projects, translating over 300 million words.
 Many valuable lessons were learnt during this time, below we share a few tips to ensure your project is a success.

-If you are translating your documents to Chinese, it is important to work with a provider who will proofread the translated document for typos.
-This is because Microsoft Word and other electronic spell checkers are unable to accurately detect Chinese typing errors.
+If your documents are being translated into Chinese, it is essential to work with a provider who will proofread the translated document for typos.
+This is because Microsoft Word and other electronic spell checkers cannot accurately detect Chinese typing errors.
 The proofreading will need to be performed manually by a human translator throughout the entire document since there is nothing commercially available that can automatically detect typos.

-A page of English text contracts by up to 33% in volume once it is translated into Chinese.
-In reverse, a page of Chinese text can expand by up to 50% when it has been translated to English.
-This is an important point to consider if you are translating materials for publishing such as books, websites, and magazines.
+A page of English text contracts up to 33% in volume once translated into Chinese.
+Conversely, a page of Chinese text can expand by up to 50% when translated into English.
+This is something to consider if you are translating materials for publishing, such as books, websites, and magazines.

-At CTS, our view on machine translations is that there are limited scenarios where it may be useful, for instance, when you only require a rough understanding of a document.
-We do not recommend using machine translations on work related documents due to the high risk of mistranslation.
+At CTS, our view on machine translations is that there are limited scenarios where it should be used.
+For instance, it might be helpful when a rough understanding of a document is required.
+We do not recommend using machine translations on work-related documents due to the high risk of mistranslation.

-A good localisation adapts translated text so that it is both linguistically and culturally appropriate for its target market.
-For instance, consider the phrase “Stocks are in the red, is it time to sell?”.
-An effective translation which caters to the Chinese market would need to state explicitly that stocks were falling.
-This is because the colour red represents luck and wealth in Chinese culture.
+A good localisation adapts the translated text to be linguistically and culturally appropriate for its target market.
+For instance, consider the phrase, “Stocks are in the red, is it time to sell?”.
+An effective translation that caters to the Chinese market would need to state that stocks were falling because red represents luck and wealth in Chinese culture.

 Large numbers in Chinese are counted in units of ten thousand in a metric called Wàn (Maan6 in Cantonese).
 For example, one hundred thousand is localised as ten Wàn, and one million is localised as one hundred Wàn.
-From our experience, incorrectly converted numbers is one of the most common types of translation errors, and manually reviewing them is the best way to ensure that errors are eliminated.
+From our experience, incorrect number conversion is one of the most common translation errors, and manually reviewing them is the best way to ensure that errors are eliminated.

 Mandarin and Cantonese are spoken languages.
 Mandarin is spoken in Mainland China, Taiwan, and Singapore, whereas Cantonese is spoken in Hong Kong and Macau.
-Without practice, speakers of Mandarin and Cantonese are unable to understand each other since the languages are mutually unintelligible.
+Without practice, speakers of Mandarin and Cantonese cannot understand each other since the languages are mutually unintelligible.

 Generally speaking, Chinese readers can understand both Simplified and Traditional Chinese but will find the less familiar variant a bit strange due to differences in vocabulary and terminology.

-Contrary to popular belief, Chinese is not a single language, but in fact, a group of languages spoken by 56 ethnic groups in China.
+Contrary to popular belief, Chinese is not a single language but a group of languages spoken by 56 ethnic groups in China.

 Officially, there are ten main varieties of Chinese.
-Mandarin is the official language of China and it is spoken by more than 800 million people.
-The nine remaining varieties include, Yue (84 million), Wu (77 million), Min (60 million), Jin (45 million), Xiang (36 million), Hakka (34 million), Gan (31 million), Hui (3.2 million), and Ping (2 million).
-Each of the mentioned varieties has its own variations and dialects.
+Mandarin is the official language of China, and it is spoken by more than 800 million people.
+The nine remaining varieties include Yue (84 million), Wu (77 million), Min (60 million), Jin (45 million), Xiang (36 million), Hakka (34 million), Gan (31 million), Hui (3.2 million), and Ping (2 million).
+Each of the mentioned varieties has its variations and dialects.
 It is estimated that there are approximately 300 Chinese languages in total.

-Below are some of the most commonly searched for phrases in English and their Chinese translations.
+Below are some of the most commonly searched phrases in English and their Chinese translations.

 From small personal favours to major business dealings, guānxi can help open doors that would not have otherwise been possible.
 A loose translation is “relationships”, but a more direct translation is “to go through the back door”.
-It is often misunderstood by Western counterparts as unethical behaviour or even corruption.
-However, it is a core aspect of Chinese culture, and therefore, key to doing business in China.
+Often misunderstood by Western counterparts as unethical behaviour or even corruption, it is a core aspect of Chinese culture and, therefore, key to doing business in China.

 When it comes to the political environment in China, it is important to understand that there are many restrictions on what can be said in public.
-Whilst Australians may feel comfortable openly challenging or criticising government, the Chinese do not feel the same.
-In general, topics which are off-limits, include Tibet and the Dalai Lama, Xinjiang, China’s territorial borders, Taiwan, Tiananmen Square, Chairman Mao, and the Cultural Revolution.
+While Australians may feel comfortable openly challenging or criticising the government, the Chinese do not feel the same.
+In general, topics that are off-limits include Tibet and the Dalai Lama, Xinjiang, China’s territorial borders, Taiwan, Tiananmen Square, Chairman Mao, and the Cultural Revolution.

 Miànzi (face) is a metaphorical expression of avoiding embarrassment or humiliation.
-It is an important concept in Chinese culture which is pervasive in everyday life.
-The Chinese will go through great lengths to protect face, even if it means telling an outright lie, denial, or feigning ignorance.
-Understanding the concept of miànzi will greatly boost your chances of success in China.
+It is an important concept in Chinese culture that is pervasive in everyday life.
+The Chinese will go to great lengths to save face, even if it means telling an outright lie or feigning ignorance.
+Understanding the concept of miànzi will significantly boost your chances of success in China.

-We started as specialists in Chinese translations, but it wasn’t long until clients started asking us for translations into other languages.
-Contact us directly for any language that you do not see listed below.
+We started as specialists in Chinese translations, but it wasn’t long before clients asked for other languages.
+Contact us directly for any language or dialect that you do not see listed below.

 Our clients praise us for our accurate translations, personable service, and on-time delivery.